walkerrandolphsmith/practice/16-recurring-workload/README.md

 # Recurring, Scheduled Tasks

-There are a class of problems that rely on scheduled tasks to occur on a regular interval.
-Perhaps you backup logs on a daily basis, send emails with a certain frequency, or water your grass at a specific time every weekday.
-Cron is a Linux tool that allows scheduling theses tasks, also known as jobs, with a succient string pattern.
+There is a class of problems that rely on scheduled tasks to occur at a regular interval.
+Perhaps you backup logs on a daily basis, send emails with a certain frequency or water your grass at a specific time every weekday.
+Cron is a Linux tool that allows scheduling theses tasks, also known as jobs, with a succinct string pattern.
 For instance `"*/1 * * * *"` means run this job every minute.
-The trailing `*` are placeholders for hours, day of month, month and weekday.
+The trailing `*` are placeholders for hours, days of the month, month, and weekday.

-The job will be encapsulated in a contianer giving you portability when implementing the job's logic.
-In the Linux world we could use cron process to start a cron job, but to change its frequency, or schedule, we would have to kill the job and create a new one.
+The job will be encapsulated in a container giving you portability when implementing the job's logic.
+In the Linux world we could use cron process to start a cron job, but to change its frequency or schedule, we would have to kill the job and create a new one.
 When using a CronJob Kubernetes object we can update the schedule of the job by updating our deployment and re-applying and the Kubernetes controllers will ensure the desired state is met.

 ```
 apiVersion: batch/v1beta1